opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 The GIS platform must also have base maps such as Google Satellite, Open Street Map, Orthophotos and so on.
 In this case, we used the following maps: Carta Tecnica Regionale (1:10.000), Open Street Map e Google Satellite.
-To make these maps lighter, we created first overviews (pyramids) in Qgis.
+To make these maps lighter, we created first overviews (pyramids) in QGIS.

 The positioning of the archaeological features identified can be recorded through the GPS internal device.
-However, for a greater accuracy, Qfield can be connected to a GNSS antenna.
+However, for a greater accuracy, QField can be connected to a GNSS antenna.

 In archaeological consultancy and archaeological risk assessment jobs, it is recommended to upload into the GIS project an infrastructure layer containing the infrastructure’s geometric information, measurements and others, besides a buffer of itself.

-After setting the basics of our project on Qgis, we need to export the project through the use of the Qfield Sync plugin within Qfield.
-Alternatively, we can carry this out by simply copying the folder containing the project file with the * .qgis extension, the database and the rasters (or the geopackage containing our rasters: IGM, Basemap and so on) into our smartphone or tablet.
+After setting the basics of our project on QGIS, we need to export the project through the use of the QField Sync plugin within QField.
+Alternatively, we can carry this out by simply copying the folder containing the project file with the * .QGIS extension, the database and the rasters (or the geopackage containing our rasters: IGM, Basemap and so on) into our smartphone or tablet.

-By default, Qfield creates a folder where you can save projects (Android/data/ ch.opengis.qfield/files), but it is always better to store them on an external SSD, since if you were to uninstall Qfield from your device, all the folders and files contained in them will be removed running the risk of deleting the data.
+By default, QField creates a folder where you can save projects (Android/data/ ch.opengis.QField/files), but it is always better to store them on an external SSD, since if you were to uninstall QField from your device, all the folders and files contained in them will be removed running the risk of deleting the data.

-After we set up the bases of the GIS project in Qgis, we need to export it into Qfield through a suitable plug-in called Qfield-Sync.
+After we set up the bases of the GIS project in QGIS, we need to export it into QField through a suitable plug-in called QField-Sync.

-However, we can perform that task even by simply transferring (copy and paste) the Qgis project and the related dataset to our Android device.
-The Qgis project must be saved as .qgis.
+However, we can perform that task even by simply transferring (copy and paste) the QGIS project and the related dataset to our Android device.
+The QGIS project must be saved as .QGIS.

-### 4. Benefits and Drawbacks of Using Qfield in an Archaeological Survey and Archaeological Risk Assessment Jobs
+### 4. Benefits and Drawbacks of Using QField in an Archaeological Survey and Archaeological Risk Assessment Jobs

 QField, similar to all the cutting-edge tools, has some limits related the the use of the devices; the main one of these might be caused by the poor bandwidth or lack of internet.
 In